eatnumber1/russ.har.mn/thesis/projects/index.markdown

 regions may be marked as "reclaimable," allowing the kernel to reclaim and reuse that memory when under heavy load.

+Possible advisors: Warren Carithers.

+3/28/12 - Upon investigation, it seems that this concept is already [patented][purgeable-memory] by Apple.
+It is unclear whether this will prevent me from doing this in Linux, as I will not be selling it.

+[purgeable-memory]: http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&p=1&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=1&f=G&l=50&d=PTXT&S1=778626.AP.&OS=APN/778626&RS=APN/778626A "Managing purgeable memory objects"

 # Re-designing the build system
 Coming soon...